dadishimwe/dadishimwe/_projects/murugo-real-estate.md

 Murugo is a real estate platform designed to modernize the property market in Rwanda.
 Built with Laravel and deployed using Docker, the platform connects landlords, renters, and buyers in a seamless and efficient way.

+**This project was developed as part of the [MIT Emerging Talent Program](https://emergingtalent.mit.edu), demonstrating the intersection of academic excellence and real-world problem solving.**

 ## The Complete Journey

 {% assign murugo_posts = site.posts | where: "tags", "murugo" | sort: "date" %}